 * Your Brain is Not Your Mind: The mind is NOT your brain, nor is it any part of your physical makeup.
 Even leading neurobiologists today are saying that your mind is greater than your brain and not made up of neurons or anything physical!
 The guys also discuss the "Nothing Buttery" reductionist errors common in traditional psychology.

 * Lucy Is No Lady: The guys reminise about Lucy, the 3-foot-tall ape-like creature that evolutionists took a power saw to in order to change the shape of her pelvis so that it would fit into an upright skeletal stance.
 As for Lucy herself, if she did begin walking upright, she'd have serious problems with her inner-ear control-mechanism physiology, and with her feet, ankles, neck, and so many things have to change concurrently, for if one or more of these components changed without the others changing, then natural selection would have gotten rid of the species, because survival of the fittest would work against it.

-STILL TO COME IN THIS WRITE-UP: Slugs: beautiful; see AiG article, p.
-24; Which is worse: evolution?
-Or billions of years?
-The age of the earth is a 100% cure for atheism!
-The number of atheists in the world that believe that the Earth is young, is ZERO!
-60% of docs: God was involved...
-Media spun this exactly wrong!
-And 60% public school biology teachers are not endorsing evolution in the classroom.
+The guys also discuss: slugs, and which is worse evolution or billions of years?
+Consider that the age of the earth is a 100% cure for atheism!
+The number of atheists in the world that believe that the Earth is young is ZERO.
+60% of U.S. MDs believe that God was involved in the origin of human life.
+Would you be surprised to learn that the media spun this exactly wrong!
+And coincidentally, 60% of public school biology teachers are not endorsing evolution in the classroom.